edwin-lai/helping-hand/README.md

 ### [Phase 8: Styling Cleanup and Seeding][phase-eight] (1 day)

-**objective:** Make the site feel more cohesive and awesome.
+**Objective:** Make the site feel more cohesive and awesome.

 - [ ] Get feedback on my UI from others
 - [ ] Refactor HTML classes & CSS rules
 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (2+ days)
+I will probably get to some of these.
+However, they are not part of the *minimum* viable product.
 - [ ] [User page listing fundraisers and donations by user][bonus-one] (0.5 days)
 - [ ] Assign tags to fundraisers (0.5 - 1 days)
 - [ ] Search fundraisers by tag and/or category (0.5 - 1 days)
-      (This will be accomplished by refactoring Phase 7, so it will not get its own phase page.)
+  - (This will be accomplished by refactoring Phase 7, so it will not get its own phase page.)
 - [ ] Multiple sessions (TBD)